 Significant changes in the transfer pricing documentation rules

 Due to regulatory changes, preparation of transfer pricing documentation may place a bigger administrative burden on companies.
-Compliance with the new provisions may require more time than before.
-Application of the new regulation will be mandatory from 2018, but is already optional for 2017.
+Compliance with the new provisions may require more time than previously.
+Application of the new regulation will be mandatory from 2018, but is optional from 2017.

 March, 2018 Budapest

 Preparation of the appropriate transfer pricing documentation tends to be a task taxpayers perform after the business year is over.
 Pursuant to the previous regulation, Hungarian companies were able to comply with their relevant obligation locally, even without the involvement of other group members (such as the parent company), by preparing the standalone documentation.
 Under the new regulatory framework, however, the possibility of standalone documentation has been eliminated, replaced by a two-tiered transfer pricing documentation approach, consisting of the Master file and Local file.

 The possibility of preparing two-tiered transfer pricing documentation (differing from the newly established Master file – Local file approach) was already an option under the previous regulation.
 However, in Deloitte’s experience, the majority of companies did not take this opportunity.
 The new regulation requires an even wider range of information than the consolidated documentation did regarding both the group and the specific transactions of the local subsidiary.

 The Master file must include, inter alia, presentation of the group’s global financial standing, description of its business, information about the group’s intangibles, financial activities and financial and tax position.